What Is A Content Management System, And Why Do People Need It?

 About Ghost:

-Ghost is a minimalist CMS dedicated to blogging and content publishing.
-It focuses on giving a plain, fast, and distraction-free writing experience.
+Ghost is a minimalist CMS focused on blogging and publishing with a clean and fast writing experience.

 Best Features: